 Alone In A Jeep – 6000k Through the Natural World of Namibia

-…for the trip “Alone 6000k through the natural world of Namibia”.
+Leaving homeland for the trip “Alone 6000k through the natural world of Namibia”.

-Photography in Africa
+Wildlife And Landscape Photography in Africa

-The journey, photography in Africa, began, sort of, first stop … Supermarket to fill my empty fridge in the trunk.
+The journey, wildlife and landscape photography in Africa began, sort of, first stop … Supermarket to fill my empty fridge in the trunk.
 Yep, I had a fridge, great thing to have along, really.
 The Savannah Dry for the eve’s had to stay cool, somehow.
 Water the most essential in Namibia, about 20 bottles each 1.5L.
-Of course some food came along as well.
-When all was “secured” in fridge & trunk finally the real journey started.
-Gas tank full, fridge full, GPS set, paper map on the side and most important besides the water all batteries of my photography gear loaded to the edge, camera bag handy on the passengers seat front.
+Of course, some food came along as well.
+When all was “secured” in the fridge & trunk finally the real journey started.
+Gas tank full, the fridge full, GPS set, paper map on the side and most important besides the water all batteries of my photography gear loaded to the edge, camera bag handy on the passenger’s seat front.
 Tripod, where was that?
 Right, trunk, okay when I need to lower the air pressure on the gravel road I need to get it to the front.
-Set and there I started my journey through the unending wilderness, the natural world of Namibia.

 The first beautiful red dunes showed up a few K’s after the gate!
 The sun just started to glimpse a bit over the mountains behind me.
-Wow what colorful dunes, what the natural world shows off was just amazing.
+Wow-what colorful dunes, what the natural world shows off was just amazing.
 45K, suddenly all cars in front of me turned to the left to the dune 45.
-That surprised me a bit, thought all go straight to Dead Vlei!
-Well, I went than straight to Dead Vlei to have it all for myself!
+That surprised me a bit, I thought all go straight to Dead Vlei!
+Well, I went then straight to Dead Vlei to have it all for myself!
 That was really a bliss.
-What did I learn, be the last and be there first 🙂 About 1 hour later the place started to fill up with people.
-I stayed 2 nights at Namib Desert Park, before I continued to Luderitz and Fish River Canyon.
+What did I learn, be the last and be there first.
+About 1 hour later the place started to fill up with people.
+I stayed 2 nights at Namib Desert Park before I continued to Luderitz and Fish River Canyon.

 World Of Namibia In Photographs